alielmasryy/Bank_Prediction/README.md

 Precision: 80%
 Recall: 46%
 ![image](https://github.com/alielmasryy/Bank_Prediction/assets/143844073/0d32871c-4e44-419a-80fc-3866e9c0ba33)
+## How to reproduce results
+   * Download the data from kaggle (link can be found at the very bottom)
+   * Jupyter notebook was what I used to code
+   * Import the necessary libraries such as pandas, matplotlib, and sckit-learn libraries
+   * Run the files attached

 ### Future Work
-I would like to try a stochastic gradient classifier and other different models next time to see if there is any difference, but also cleaning the data in a better way.
-I also want to choose better features or more features that are relevant.
+I would like to try a stochastic gradient classifier and other different models next time to see if there is any difference.
+I also want to choose a better dataset or find techniques to fix skewed distribution

 ### Overview of files
 https://www.kaggle.com/competitions/santander-product-recommendation/data